Power Wash Cleaning Dos and Don'ts

 How to Be Safe When Power Wash Cleaning

 Before you begin any power wash job, it's important to protect yourself from the powerful blasts generated by the machine.
-That includes:

-- Never leaving the machine unattended.
+- Never leave the machine unattended.

 Helpful Hints When Power Wash Cleaning